-Generally speaking, most insurance companies require health insurance application at least 30 to 45 days prior to departure.
-You should allow for a week or two for the health insurance underwriters to process your application, but also they need to check whether there is geographical exclusions that may apply depending on level of cover or due to a pre-existing medical condition.
-It is suggested future expatriates to start research your destination’s health care situation, and contact your employer and find out whether you are covered under employee benefit package.
+Generally speaking, most insurance companies require a health insurance application at least 30 to 45 days before departure.
+You should allow for a week or two for the health insurance underwriters to process your request, but also they need to check whether there are geographical exclusions that may apply depending on the level of cover or due to a pre-existing medical condition.
+It is suggested for future expatriates to start researching your destination’s health care situation and contact your employer to find out whether you are covered under your employee benefits package.

 Yes You Can Apply After You Move Abroad

 Note that you can apply if you have already moved abroad – some people will purchase emergency travel medical insurance and then transition to a global health plan.
 Sometime you may simply want to move to another insurance company.
 Or you may be striking out on your own and have to leave your employer’s group expat benefit plan.

 What to Look For in Global Medical Coverage?

-International health insurance provides essential cover for inpatient, day patient care, accommodation costs, cancer care, mental health care, etc. The Cigna Gold and Platinum plans can also provide inpatient maternity care after a waiting period.
-The earlier you apply, the earlier that waiting period will be removed – which is key if you plan to have children when living abroad Some employee health insurance plans are focused on basic local coverage, and this is not applicable to expats who are internationally mobile.
+International health insurance provides essential coverage for inpatient, day patient care, accommodation costs, cancer care, mental health care, and many more.
+The Cigna Gold and Platinum plans can also provide inpatient maternity care after a waiting period.
+The earlier you apply, the earlier that waiting period will be removed – which is key if you plan to have children while living abroad.
+Some employee health insurance plans are focused on basic local coverage, and this is not applicable to expats who are internationally mobile.
 It is important for expatriates to obtain an appropriate international health insurance plan with flexible and comprehensive cover.